Ozon3Org/Ozon3/methods.md

 Get air quality data for all measuring stations between two latitude-longitude coordinate boundaries.
 Every station between the latitude bounds, and the longitude bounds will be polled for data.

-> **NOTE**: This can be a very large number of stations sometimes and can take quite long - so don't be alarmed if it runs for a bit.
+> **NOTE**: This can be a very large number of stations sometimes and can take quite long - so don't be alarmed if it runs for a while.

 #### Usage Example